challsted/dotfiles/README.md

 [TMux Plugin Manager][tpm] is needed if you want to use my TMux Files.
 You dont NEED it, but you'll want it and once you realise what it offers, its very very helpful.
 Requires that your 'tmux' version is 1.9 or higher.

+**Warning Expirimental** I am playing around with mutt again, the files here are not fully functioning and possibly will change.
+Documenting now more for my self then others.

 ## Installation

 You will need git installed, and if you want to use these you will also need `vim`, `zsh`, `curl`(and/or `wget`) as well as if your useing the i3 or awesome files, youll need those.